Dry rub chicken wings are rubbed with a smoky and sweet coating and then baked to crispy perfection.

 - 4 tablespoons butter, melted

 - Mix together the paprika, brown sugar, garlic powder, peppers, coarse kosher salt, dry mustard, chili powder, cayenne powder, and cumin in a small bowl.

 - To a large bowl, I added the wings then drizzled them with 2 Tbs oil.
 Sprinkle the wings with the dry rub over the top.
 Then rub all the wings with that good flavor.

-- On a prepared cookie sheet I put down tinfoil and a baking rack.
-Lay the wings out then put into a preheated 400 deree oven for 45 minutes.
+- On a prepared cookie sheet, cover with aluminum foil and add a baking rack.
+Lay the wings on the baking rack, then put them into a preheated 400-degree oven for 45 minutes.

 - When chicken is done, melt 4 Tbs of butter.
 Toss to coat the chicken with butter.

 - Serve with blue cheese dressing on the side.
 Enjoy!